 There were concerns a few years ago that email marketing part will reduce and be ineffective.
-These concerns were based on fast rise of social media and mobile devices use.
+These concerns were based on the fast rise of social media and mobile device use.
 People used emails for communication more and more rarely.
-However, such pessimistic forecasts never came true and email today is one of the most popular and effective marketing means.
+However, such pessimistic forecasts never came true, and email today is one of the most popular and effective marketing means.

 Modern email design is not a plain and boring text as it used to be a few years ago.
-Today emails are created in a way similar to that of web pages and this makes them highly appealing.
-But there are a number of differences that add unique features to email design .
+Today emails are created in a way similar to that of web pages, making them highly appealing.
+But several differences add unique features to email design.

 Basic Email Types

 There are different types of emails for different purposes.
-Choosing the right type for your audience and for the content you wish to share with them is essential for a perfect marketing campaign.
-Select the email type that fits your intentions and design it in a way that highlights your message the best.
+Choosing the right type for your audience and the content you wish to share with them is essential for a perfect marketing campaign.
+Please select the email type that fits your intentions and design it in a way that highlights your message the best.
 Among the most known email types are:

 Notification emails can play the role of announcements for small businesses.
-In most cases such emails are sent when a customer subscribes for the Company newsletter for the first time or creates an account on online store website.
-Such notification emails can be a trigger that pushes users to perform further actions such as confirm their subscription data, fill the profile or register a demo account etc.
+In most cases, such emails are sent when a customer subscribes to the Company newsletter for the first time or creates an account on the online store website.
+Such notification emails can trigger users to perform further actions such as confirm their subscription data, fill the profile or register a demo account, etc.

-Newsletter emails are the closest in their design to web pages and there can be quite a challenge for web designers in creating newsletters that follow the main website style and contain essential data without overwhelming users with tons of unnecessary info.
-The best way of achieving good results with newsletter design is creating a perfect sense of hierarchy with one story as a main type of content and a few ones not so important.
+Newsletter emails are the closest in their design to web pages.
+There can be quite a challenge for web designers in creating newsletters that follow the main website style and contain essential data without overwhelming users with tons of unnecessary info.
+The best way to achieve good results with newsletter design is to create a perfect sense of hierarchy with one story as a main type of content and a few ones not so important.

 Transaction Emails.
-They may act similarly to notification emails but for a strong CTA inside that requires some kind of reaction from a user like an order confirmation email.
-You can mostly spot such emails when you abandon your shopping cart without finishing your order transaction or in case you registered a trial account and it’s time to decide whether you need full service.
+They may act similarly to notification emails but for a strong CTA inside that requires a user’s reaction like an order confirmation email.
+You can mostly spot such emails when you abandon your shopping cart without finishing your order transaction or in case you registered a trial account, and it’s time to decide whether you need full service.

 These emails, similarly to notifications, are usually short and straight-to-the-point.